-You can see a list of the Property Tax Bands and Amounts here and more information about Valuation for Property Tax here
+You can see a list of the Property Tax 2014 Amounts here

 Property Tax Penalties

-There are penalties that Revenue can apply – but they will not be applied automatically – Revenue say they will attempt to contact the liable person first.
+There are penalties that Revenue can apply for various rreasons – but they have always said that penalties will not be applied automatically – Revenue say they will attempt to contact the liable person first.

 A penalty equal to the amount of Local Property Tax that would have been payable (capped at €3,000) may be imposed in the following cases.